 Open systems vs closed systems

 There was no evidence that the geographic openness of the modelled system was consistently affecting the connectivity results derived from the models.
 While both self-recruitment and settlement success (38% and 22% higher respectively) were greater in closed system, the difference was not significant (self-recruitment: t=1.24, df=16.49, p>0.05; settlement success: t=0.97, df=64, p>0.05).
 This result is unexpected given the presumably elevated rates of larval loss in open systems, but it should be noted that the samples sizes here are small.
 Of course, this lack of difference could also be indicative of researchers appropriately choosing the boundaries of the modelled systems based on the biology of the modelled taxa.
-In this case, even seemingly open systems, may in fact be demographically more similar to geographically (and thus also demographically) closed ones.
+In this case, even seemingly open systems, may in fact be demographically closed ones.
 Dispersal distance was 3.4 times longer in open systems, compared to closed (t=-3.75, df=41.82, p<=0.05).
 This can be explained by the geographical nature of an open system, potentially allowing more larvae to be dispersed away from settlement sites and into large oceanic features.
 There were not enough data points on local retention for a meaningful comparison.

 Biological parameterisation